DeepGraphLearning/torchdrug/README.md

 Contributing
 ------------

-Everyone is welcome to contribute to the developement of TorchDrug.
+Everyone is welcome to contribute to the development of TorchDrug.
 Please refer to [contributing guidelines](CONTRIBUTING.md) for more details.

 License